amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/booking_c.png">
 </details>

+For creating a booking, the user is informed of the necessary fields to be filled in to secure the booking via feedback.
+The user may add a second dog if they wish, or leave this to another time.
+A dropdown selection of 'Breed Choices' is made available for quicker booking, with 'Other' included for mixed breeds.
+This information is important to the FreeFido staff member who maybe operating the gate for allowing entry.
+The dog's appearance will help them to identify and confirm the booking along with the human user information.
+Date and time is selectable via a calendar widget for date and dropdown selection menu displaying the hour slots from 8am to 8pm.
+FreeFido is super kind and opens every single day of the year for it's community members.

 ![past booking warning](documentation/final_views/past_book.png)
 *Warning shown to Users if they choose a date in the past, can only save a booking with a valid date/time*